PaulApivat/paulapivat/content/home/demo.md

  css_class = ""
 +++

-Welcome to my page where I document and share everything I'm learning about data science and visualization in the new Web3 Data Economy with R, Python, SQL and more.
+Welcome to my page where I document and explore web3 and our decentralized future through words, data and code.